What Do Environmental Protection Laws Limit?

 In 1972, the Clean Water Act was established.
 There have been ongoing issues with dumping pollutants into water sources.
 This harms life in the water and affects our drinking water.
-The Clean Water act sets wastewater standards and other pollution control programs.
-One notable act is that it outlawed the discharge of pollutant into navigable waters.
+The Clean Water Act sets wastewater standards and other pollution control programs.
+One notable act is that it outlawed the discharge of pollutants into navigable waters.

 When environmental safety standards are not met, then our health can suffer.
 Depending on what kind of hazardous chemical is in the environment, people can get sick from inhaling toxic fumes or get poisoned from a compromised water source.

 Breathing in poor air can deprive one of oxygen and possibly affect the brain and the lungs.
 Drinking poor water can make someone extremely sick.